xNightWulf69/xNightWulfCogs/README.md

-# IanardoCogs
+# xNightWulfCogs
-Various cogs for RedBot.
+Various cogs for Discord bot.

 # Installation
 To install the cogs, follow the given steps: